rzhang606/reddit_notifications/README.md

 **Instructions**

+Prerequisites: Sign up as a developer to be able to use the reddit api.
+Create an application for the client id and secret.

+1. Create a authorization.json file under `script/`

-1. Add your information (from your reddit account) to the authorization.json
+2. Add your information (from your reddit account) to the authorization.json.
+The Fields are ...
+    - client_id
+    - client_secret
+    - user_agent

+3. (Optional) I included subreddit name and search terms in the json file as well to keep all the data in one place

-2. Run 'docker build -t [name reference here] .
+4. Run 'docker build -t [name reference here] .

-3. Run 'docker run [name reference]'
+5. Run 'docker run [name reference]'

-4. Thats it
+6. Thats it